What is Gilbert's syndrome?

 Gilbert's syndrome

 Gilbert’s syndrome is the most common inherited disorder of bilirubin metabolism.
-It causes mild isolated hyperbilirubinaemia with all the other LFTs are completely normal and there are no signs of liver disease.
+It causes mild isolated hyperbilirubinemia while all the other LFTs are completely normal and there are no signs of liver disease.
 In this condition, almost 100% of the serum bilirubin is unconjugated.
-The prevalence is approximately 2-7% in the general population, with males predominating over females by a ratio of 2-7: 1.
+The prevalence is approximately 2-7% in the general population, with males predominating over females by a 2-7: 1 ratio.

 Mode of inheritance:

-It is an autosomal recessive trait when caused by a mutation in the promoter region of the gene for UDP-glucuronyl transferase enzyme (UGT1A1), which leads to reduced enzyme expression.
+It is an autosomal recessive trait caused by a mutation in the gene's promoter region for UDP-glucuronyl transferase enzyme (UGT1A1), which leads to reduced enzyme expression.
 It can be inherited in a dominant fashion as well when there is a missense mutation in the gene.

 Normal biochemistry of conjugation of bilirubin with glucuronate: